Jäger (infantry): Imperial Germany

 Best known were the German Jäger units who were distinguished by their peace-time wear of dark green tunics and shakos (in contrast to the dark blue tunics and spiked helmets of most German infantry).
 In the peacetime Prussian Army, the main component of the Imperial German Army, there were one Imperial Guard Jäger battalion, the Garde-Jäger-Bataillon, and twelve Jäger battalions of the line.
 One Jäger battalion, the Großherzoglich Mecklenburgisches Jäger-Bataillon Nr.
 14, was from the Grand Duchy of Mecklenburg-Schwerin.
 Another, Westfälisches Jäger-Bataillon Nr.
 7, known as the "Bückeburg Jägers", was raised in the Principality of Schaumburg-Lippe, whose capital was Bückeburg.
 The other ten were from Prussian lands.
-In addition, another Prussian Guard unit, the Guards Rifles Battalion, though not designated Jäger, was a Jäger formation.
+Another Prussian Guard unit, the Guards Rifles Battalion, though not designated Jäger, was a Jäger formation.
 Its origins were in a French chasseur battalion of the Napoleonic era, and its troops wore the shako and green tunic of the Jäger battalions.

 The army of the Kingdom of Saxony added two Jäger battalions, which were included in the Imperial German Army order of battle as Kgl.
 Sächsisches 1.
 Jäger-Bataillon Nr.
 12 and Kgl.
 Sächsisches 2.
 Jäger-Bataillon Nr.
 13. The Saxon Jäger had a number of dress distinctions – notably tunics of a darker green than the Prussian colour, black facings instead of red and a black buffalo-hair plume buckled to the side of the shako.
 The autonomous Royal Bavarian Army provided a further two Jäger battalions, Kgl.
 Bayerisches 1.
 Jäger-Bataillon and Kgl.
 Bayerisches 2.
 Jäger-Bataillon, who wore the light blue of Bavarian infantry with green facings.

 On mobilization in August 1914, each of these Prussian, Saxon and Bavarian Jäger battalions raised a reserve Jäger battalion.
-In September 1914, an additional twelve reserve Jäger battalions were raised (ten Prussian and two Saxon).
+In September 1914, an additional twelve reserve Jäger battalions were raised, ten Prussian and two Saxon.
 In May 1915, the German Army began joining the Jäger battalions to form Jäger regiments, and in late 1917, the Deutsche Jäger-Division was formed.

 During the early stages of World War I, the German Jäger maintained their traditional role as skirmishers and scouts, often in conjunction with cavalry units.
 With the advent of trench warfare, they were committed to an ordinary infantry role, integrated into divisions and lost their status as independent units.
-Cyclist Jäger served in the Balkan and Russian theatres of war, while Württemberg and Bavaria raised Ski-Jäger during the winter of 1914–15.
+Cyclist Jäger served in the Balkan and Russian theatres of war, while Württemberg and Bavaria raised Ski-Jäger during the winter of 1914–1915.
 Another specialist formation was the Jäger Storm Companies, serving as trench raiders during 1917–1918.

 Mounted Jäger

 In 1897, existing dispatch rider units within the Prussian Army were converted to Detachments Jäger' zu Pferde.
 Further mounted Jäger squadrons were subsequently raised, including short-lived Bavarian and Saxon detachments.
-After 1901, the original dispatch carrying role of the mounted Jäger were discontinued.
+After 1901, the original dispatch carrying role of the mounted Jäger was discontinued.
 Five newly raised squadrons were brought together to form a combined Mounted Jäger Regiment the same year.
 The experiment proved a successful one and between 1905 and 1913 a further 13 mounted Jäger regiments were created.